nonfx/terrarium/src/pkg/metadata/dependency/readme.md

 Each Dependency Interface is defined using several YAML attributes:

-- `taxonomy`: A list of categories that the dependency falls under.
-This helps in organizing and finding dependencies.
+- `id`: Identifier of the dependency interface.
+This identifier is referred by the app manifest in order to "use" the dependency interface.
+And it is also used in the Terrarium Platform Template to "implement" the dependency interface as a IaC component.
 - `title`: A human-readable title for the dependency.
 - `description`: A detailed description of what the dependency is and what it does.
 - `inputs`: The schema for the inputs that the dependency requires.
 This schema is defined based on the [JSON Schema specification](https://json-schema.org/)